StuChapman/IFD-MS-Project-Online-Learning/README.md

 3. The div is adaptive; in that the text and image vary according to which image has been tapped.
 4. Once tapped, the image will reduce opacity to allow the user to see which images remain (the opaque images can still be reviewed).
 5. The "next" anchor is not visible until all images have been tapped.

+**example.html**
+1. A 7 step example (Making a Chair) with a description of each step.
+2. A 'drop-down' select control to select one of: Value or the 8 Wastes.
+3. A response ('That's right! or 'Not quite') along with an explanation, to explain the correct selection to the user,
+4. A 'next' chevron to index throught the steps.
+5. The 'next' chevron is 'grey-ed out' until an option has been selected from the select control.
+6. The select control is hidden once it has been selected, until the user has navigated to the next step via the 'next' chevron.
+7. The "next" anchor is not visible until all 7 steps have been viewed.

+Note.
+This is just an example - it is not part of the test.

 **test-intro.html**
 1. A "Click to Begin" button to begin the Interactive Test Section.